PennyTrain/snapit/README.md

   - Sessions persist even after closing the browser.
   - Manual logout button is available.

-## 2. Account Management
+### 2. Account Management

 ### Goal: Enable comprehensive account management features

 **As a user, I want to be able to update my profile**
 - **Acceptance Criteria:**
-  - Users can change their personal information (name, email, etc.).
+  - Users can change their personal information (name, etc.).

 **As a user, I want to be able to change my profile picture**
 - **Acceptance Criteria:**